Last Updated on January 28, 2023 by Lori Geurin

-But, when I think about why I started writing this blog I’m reminded of my passion to share my story and help other people in their personal health or life journeys, whether it’s Lyme disease, diabetes, cancer, autoimmune issues, or the myriad of health conditions or difficult situations that exist.
+But, when I think about why I started writing this blog I’m reminded of my passion to share my story and help other people in their personal health or life journeys, whether it’s Lyme, diabetes, cancer, autoimmune issues, or the myriad of health conditions or difficult situations that exist.

 Living With Lyme Disease (Part 2)

 I had already gone to two different doctors in two months (for two different tick bites) who told me my ongoing illness and symptoms were just “tick fever” and it had to run its course.
 Unfortunately, I still felt like I had a bad case of the flu all the time.
 I was achy all over and extremely weak.
-I found it difficult to have enough energy to be a mom, wife, and teach my young students each day and my coloring was pale…
+I found it difficult to have enough energy to be a mom, wife, and teach my young students each day.

-A couple of months later I returned to the doctor to get opinion and saw a nurse practitioner who really listened to my concerns, and first expressed the possibility that I might have Lyme disease.
+A few months later I returned to the doctor to get another opinion and saw a nurse practitioner who really listened to my concerns, and first shared the possibility that I might have Lyme disease.

 She also recognized that Lyme disease vectors know no borders.
 (I later learned that she had a family member who had Lyme.)

-At this point I was in the early disseminated stage and the spirochetes had already been given enough time to start damaging my body.
+At this point, I was in the early disseminated stage and the spirochetes had already been given enough time to start damaging my body.
 This is what happens in the beginning stages of untreated Lyme disease.

-If I’d been appropriately treated the first time (I went to the doctor with the Lyme symptoms after being bit by tick #1) I most likely would have made a complete and full recovery.
+If I’d been appropriately treated the first time (I went to the doctor with the Lyme symptoms after being bit by tick #1) I hopefully would have made a full recovery.

-Or, if I’d received treatment after tick bite #2, because not much time had passed, I still stood a fighting chance of making a full recovery.
+Or, if I’d received treatment after tick bite #2 because not much time had passed, I still stood a fighting chance of recovering.

 Unfortunately, this did not happen, just like it hasn’t happened for so many Americans each year.

-It took 18 long months and visiting several specialists and 5 different doctors for me to test positive for Lyme and other tick-borne co-infections to finally get a diagnosis.
-Needless to say, this shouldn’t happen.
+It took nearly 2 years and visiting several specialists and 5 different doctors for me to test positive for Lyme and other tick-borne co-infections to finally get a diagnosis.
+Needless to say, this should never happen.